SummaryRead the full fact sheet

 Diagnosing Barrett’s oesophagus involves a number of tests, including:

-- Endoscopy – a thin tube is swallowed so that the doctor can see inside the oesophagus.
+- endoscopy – a thin, flexible tube with a tiny light and camera on the end is inserted down your throat so that the doctor can see inside your oesophagus

-- Endoscopic biopsy – a small tag of tissue is removed during an endoscopy and examined for the presence of cellular changes.
-Barrett’s oesophagus cannot be diagnosed without this biopsy.
+- endoscopic biopsy – a small tag of tissue is removed during an endoscopy and examined for the presence of cellular changes.

 Treatment for Barrett’s oesophagus

-- Medications – once Barrett’s oesophagus has been diagnosed, it is essential that treatment is given to eliminate acid reflux.
-The typical medications used are lansoprazole, omeprazole and pantoprazole.
-These are very effective at eliminating symptoms of reflux.
-Specialists treating this condition may need to check the effectiveness of any medications, using 24-hour pH monitoring.
+- medications – once Barrett’s oesophagus has been diagnosed, it is essential that treatment is given to eliminate acid reflux.
+The typical medications used are lansoprazole, omeprazole, rabeprazole and pantoprazole.
+These are very effective at eliminating symptoms of reflux

-- Endoscopic therapy – if severe dysplasia or carcinoma is found, this can sometimes be removed with microsurgery performed using an endoscope.
+- endoscopic therapy – if severe dysplasia or carcinoma is found, this can usually be removed with minimally invasive surgery performed using an endoscope

-- Surgery – an anti-reflux operation can be performed.
-This is usually only done if the medications are ineffective.
-If cancerous cells or severe dysplasia has been detected, the lower oesophagus will need to be surgically removed.
+- anti-reflux surgery – an anti-reflux operation can be performed in some cases.
+This is usually only done when symptoms include reflux of large volumes of fluid.
+Symptom relief after anti-reflux surgery may be temporary.
+If cancerous cells or severe dysplasia have been detected, the lower oesophagus will need to be surgically removed.